 There’s milk chocolate, peanut butter, caramel, and salty peanuts all in one bite.
 Just like a Snickers bar.
 And there’s chopped Snickers too!
 Plus a super tender and melt-in-your mouth peanut crust, unlike any I’ve ever tasted before.
 Once the crust is prepped, pre-bake it so it cooks, becomes all toasty, and stays intact.

 If you’ve made my 4 ingredient salted caramel before, you’ll be happy to know it’s the base of the caramel filling.
 Reduce the salt in the caramel because you’ll stir in 1 cup of salted peanuts.
 If you use unsalted peanuts, however, make sure you add the salt to the caramel filling.
-I’ll include this in the recipe notes below for ya.
+I include this in the recipe notes below.

 So we have the pre-baked crust, the caramel nut filling, now what?
-Let’s top the whole shebang with the melted chocolate + peanut butter.
+Let’s top the whole thing with the melted chocolate + peanut butter.
 Seriously just give me a spoon with this stuff.
 Same topping we use for peanut butter cup tart, too.

 - The crust and caramel for the filling can both be made ahead.
 So if time’s a concern, you can absolutely begin a day or two before.

 - You don’t need to bake the filling + topping!
 Just spread both into the pre-baked crust and refrigerate.